 In our coverage of Miami’s hotel scene, we bring you onsite reviews and updates of the city’s finest accommodations to help you put your clients in the right environment.
 We detail the properties and their amenities, spa, renovations and the like, but we realize some Miami-bound guests are in it for the pool scene.
-So here is our first-ever hotel pool-only review—in this case of The James Royal Palm in Miami Beach—and since summer is right around the corner, look for even more hotel pool reviews in coming months.
+So here is our first-ever hotel pool-only review—in this case of The Royal Palm South Beach in Miami Beach—and since summer is right around the corner, look for even more hotel pool reviews in coming months.

 Set Up: The James actually has a plunge pool and two regular pools.
 The thing we liked about The James the most was the “Sun Concierge”—an actual job title—who during our pool time hangout was there to take care of our every wish.
 First he helped us pick our lounge location: In this case, we opted for the lounges behind the actual pool area, for a little privacy.
 The James has direct beach access, meaning a short walk to the sand from our spot, which was nice for this lazy pool dweller.